Similarities and differences of typicality in quantum and classical systems: Typicality in quantum systems

 \section{Typicality in quantum systems}

-To the best of our knowledge, the so-called typicality or concentration of measure phenomenon in quantum systems has been originally discovered in Ref. \cite{llo88}, and has later been independently rediscovered several times \cite{gol06,pop06,llo06,gem04,sug07,bal08}.
-A more detailed review of the pertinent literature and of various modifications and generalizations can be found for instance in Ref. \cite{rei20}.
+For the sake of completeness, we first provide a somewhat more precise formulation of the quantum typicality property from Sec.~\ref{s1}.
+In a second step, we point out some rather simple but little known implications.

-Essentially, quantum typicality refers to the following quite remarkable property of any sufficiently high-dimensional Hilbert space $\hr$: Consider an arbitrary subspace $\hr_{\!
-D}\subset\hr$ of large but finite dimension $D$, and let us randomly sample vectors $|\psi\rangle$ from $\hr_{\!
-D}$ which are normalized but otherwise unbiased (uniformly distributed \cite{f1}).
-Then the expectation values $\langle \psi | A |\psi\rangle$ of any given observable (Hermitian operator) $A$ will assume with very high probability very similar values.
-More precisely speaking, if we denote by $\bar A$ the mean value (average) of all those expectation values, then the probability that $|\langle \psi | A |\psi\rangle - \bar A|$ exceeds an arbitrary but fixed threshold $\delta$ can be upper bounded by \ $\opnorm{A}/\sqrt{D\delta}$, where $\opnorm{A}$ denotes the operator norm of $A$ (largest eigenvalue in modulus) \cite{f0}.
+Returning to the quantum setting from the first paragraph of Sec.~\ref{s1}, typicality may be more precisely characterized as follows.
+If we denote by $\bar A$ the average over all those randomly sampled expectation values $\langle \psi | A |\psi\rangle$, then the probability that the deviation of $\langle \psi | A |\psi\rangle$ from $\bar A$ exceeds an arbitrary but fixed threshold value $\delta>0$ can be upper bounded as

+where $\opnorm{A}$ denotes the operator norm of $A$ (largest eigenvalue in modulus) \cite{f0}.
 Given that $A$ models some experimental measurement device, the eigenvalues of $A$ correspond to the possible measurement outcomes, hence $\opnorm{A}$ will be bounded and usually can be set equal to unity without much loss of generality \cite{f4}.
 Choosing for $\delta$ the resolution limit of the given measurement device, and assuming that $D$ is much larger than $1/\delta$, it follows that the expectation values $\langle \psi | A |\psi\rangle$ will be experimentally indistinguishable from $\bar A$ (and thus from each other) for the overwhelming majority of all normalized vectors (pure states) $|\psi\rangle\in\hr_{\!
 D}$.
 In brief, $\langle \psi | A |\psi\rangle$ is typically very close to $\bar A$.